a camper on the road surrounded by mountains and trees

 On a Toronto to Halifax road trip you’ll see all the highlights of Eastern Canada.
 Such as Niagara Falls, Toronto, Algonquin Provincial Park, Montreal, Quebec City, Bay of Fundy, Prince Edward Island, Cabot Trail, Lunenburg and Peggy’s Cove.

+You’ll get to experience the these iconic cities in the east, but also the beautiful and powerful nature that Canada is rich in.
 The road trip can best be driven from May till September, weather wise.
 Although most of these places would be beautiful seen covered in a layer of snow.

 However the winters in Canada are strong with snow.
 Next to that, especially in Nova Scotia, lots of attractions and hotels are closed seasonally.